Kanzyone/HTML5-Guide/README.md

 If you're starting web development from scratch, I recommend reviewing the "Introduction" section.

-The contents are listed in order from top to bottom.
-You can access them by clicking on each section.
+The contents are listed in order from top to bottom and you can access them by clicking on each section.

 Contents supported by this guide: